yuriehan/portfolio/README.md

 📫 Reach me at [yuriehan5@gmail.com](mailto:yuriehan5@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/yuriehan/).

+Check out some of my projects and code samples below!
 ---

 ## Projects in this repository

-1. **Interactive Python Game (CodeSkulptor)** — `project1-codeskulptor/`
-   A browser-based Python game built for CodeSkulptor.
+1. **Map Search** — `mapsearch/`  | Python, Data Structures, Algorithms
+   * Implemented three graph search algorithms (BFS, DFS, A* ) to compute routes on street maps with different optimization goals
+   * Built custom Queue and Stack data structures supporting push, pop, clear, and string representation methods & Compared algorithm performance on varying map sizes to evaluate efficiency and pathfinding tradeoffs.
 See the folder for code and run instructions.

 2. **Colab Notebook Project** — `project2-colab/`
    Data analysis / ML experiment with notebook and report.
 The `.ipynb` and `report.pdf` are in the folder.